Handling Generational Conflict on Your Team

 Today, there are four different generations of employees in the workplace.
 These include Baby Boomers, Generation X, Generation Y, and Generation Z employees.
 Since each of these employees has been affected differently by their upbringing, it should be no surprise that conflict may arise between different members of these generations.
 In this webinar, a brief overview of the characteristics of each of these generations will be given.
 Afterward, some typical areas of conflict will be highlighted with possible solutions.

 The webinar will also examine the different styles of the generations and how it contributes to conflict.
 While this may be challenging, the management of a diverse generational work team is possible.
-Some of the conflict inherent in such a situation can be minimized when considering the characteristics of each possible employee or team member and then creating a team with complementary strengths.
+Some of the conflicts inherent in such a situation can be minimized when considering the characteristics of each possible employee or team member and then creating a team with complementary strengths.
 The use of technology is also a potential source of conflict and suggestions on how to handle it will be given.
 Finally, various managerial interventions (training, coaching, and mediation) will be considered in dealing with generational conflict in the workplace.

 There are four generations that are part of our workforce.
 Many times, these four different generations are on the same team.
 When this occurs, it is necessary to know how to deal with persons that were born at different times and learn what has influenced them to be the way they are.
 Generational differences can lead to conflict and can only be understood if viewed as another layer of culture that can be managed.